We love cooking but we also love reduced energy bills!

 1. Turn off the heat a few minutes early

 Turn the oven off a few minutes early, and the heat will continue to cook the food as you plate up.
-This also applies to the stove when boiling food (just don’t make the mistake of leaving poached eggs in hot water – they will quickly become hard-boiled!).
+This also applies to the stove when boiling food (just don’t make the mistake of leaving poached eggs in hot water – they’ll quickly become hard-boiled!).

 2. Dishwasher Tetris

 Who likes playing Tetris with plates and bowls in the dishwasher?
 No one.
-It’s important to only run the dishwasher when full to reduce usage, but not to the point where you can’t get the door shut!
+It’s important to only run the dishwasher when full to reduce energy usage, but make sure you can get the door shut!
 Over stacking can prevent dishes getting clean and results in you having to wash them again, therefore using more energy and water.

 3. Energy conscious globes